msft-teams/tools/TeamsSampleHub/SampleHubHTMLCSSVersion/README.md

     * The domain part of the **Scope name** displayed just below the text field should automatically match the **Application ID** URI set in the previous step, with `/access_as_user` appended to the end:
         * `api://%appDomain%.azurewebsites.net/00000000-0000-0000-0000-000000000000/access_as_user.

-            * `Note, Redirect URI can be set post deployment also, if the appDomain is not available yet
+            * `Note, Application ID URI can be set post deployment also, if the appDomain is not available yet

 11. In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
 Each of the following IDs needs to be entered:
     * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)